Here are six of the restaurant operations trends, from inflation to staffing, that reveal what's impacting the guest experience.

 Another current trend in restaurant operations is adopting a flipped square footage restaurant layout.
 It is becoming more common to allocate more space in a restaurant to the kitchen rather than the seating area.

 This change in restaurant layout has occurred to meet the rise in the popularity of to-go orders.
-Since less customers are sitting down and ordering food, altering the restaurant layout to match this change is apropos.
+Since fewer customers are sitting down and ordering food, altering the restaurant layout to match this change is apropos.

 Restaurants have also begun to hire more off-premise/to-go staff members to meet this shift in consumer habits.